tkherman/Rorschach/README.md

 >
 >   1. What system calls would you need to use?
 >
+>       opendir
+>           - to open the directory
+>       readdir
+>           - read files inside the directory
+>       stat
+>           - use to check the modified time of the file
+        closedir
+            - to close the directory when finished
+>
 >   2. What information would you need to store and what data structures would
 >      you need?
+>
+>       We will need to track existing files and their modified time for
+>       detecting created and modified.
+For detecting removed, we simply need to
+>       store the number of files we are keeping track of.
+>
+>       To do that, we will use std::unorderd_map with the key being the full
+>       path to the file and value being the last modified time.
+This allow us
+>       to have O(1) access time when checking the stored information

 .